Alex61NN5/easy-read-time/README.md

-# Easy Estimated Read Time
+# ⌛ Easy Estimated Read Time
 > Simple estimated medium like read times.

-## Features
+## Features 🔥
-- Less than 4kb 0 dependencies!
+- Less than 4kb!
+- Zero dependencies!
-- Calculates read time of input string (rounds to closest minute)
+- Calculates read time of input string (rounds to closest minute).
-- Pass in plain text / HTML / markdown
+- Pass in plain text / HTML / markdown.
-- Strips all markdown and HTML for better read time estimates
+- Strips all markdown and HTML for better read time estimates.
-- Easy to use
+- Easy to use! 💪

-## Install
+## Install 🔮
 ```
 $ npm i easy-read-time
 ```